 Close your browser and open it again after making the changes and do an online search.
-For the most part you’ll be able to access websites, especially informational sites, that don’t require cookies enable on your browser.
-In this case those sites don’t really see a need to collect information about you.
+For the most part, you’ll be able to access websites, especially informational sites, that don’t require cookies enabled on your browser.
+In this case, those sites don’t really see a need to collect information about you.
 However, there are other sites that do require cookies enabled, if you visit banking websites like www.wellsfargo.com or www.bankofamerica.com you’ll notice that you won’t be able to properly interact with the site.
-Depending on the browser and its version you may get strange results on some sites with cookies when cookies are disabled, for instance on a basic install of Windows OS with no patches a connection was rejected when trying to access Bank of America’s web site, however Chrome will be able to load the site as it manages cookies slightly different but you won’t be able to do any online banking activity.
+Depending on the browser and its version you may get strange results on some sites with cookies when cookies are disabled, for instance on a basic install of Windows OS with no patches a connection was rejected when trying to access Bank of America’s website, however, Chrome will be able to load the site as it manages cookies slightly different but you won’t be able to do any online banking activity.

 IE with cookies disabled accessing Bank of America.

 Google Chrome with cookies disabled accessing Bank of America.
 You can navigate the “general” site but can’t do online banking.